onlime/laravel-http-client-global-logger/README.md

   - No obfuscation of query params, e.g. on a POST request to an OAuth2 token endpoint.

-  - Obfuscation currently only works in variant 1 or 3 (global logging).
+  - Obfuscation currently only works in variant 1 or 3 (global logging), and only on requests, not yet on response data.

 ## Testing